opral/monorepo/inlang/source-code/paraglide/paraglide-sveltekit/docs/roadmap.md

 # Caveats

-1. Links in the same Layout Component as `<ParagldieJS>` will not be translated.
+1. Links in the same Layout Component as `<ParaglideJS>` will not be translated.
 This will also log a warning in development.
 2. Messages are not reactive.
 Don't use them in server-side module scope.
 3. Side effects triggered by `data` will run on language changes even if the data didn't change.
 If the data is language-dependent the side effect will run twice.
 4. The `languageTag` function cannot be used inside param matchers.